By Diane Spicer

 Although that wouldn't work in the Alaska ANWR terrain pictured above, now would it?

-So be sure you know the lay of the land where you're headed.
+The take home message here is to be sure you know the lay of the

-Now that you've meticulously sorted out your gear, you need to get very specific about your itinerary (day by day plan).
+Now that you've meticulously sorted out your gear after knowing what you'll need for your specific backpacking plans, you need to get even more specific about your itinerary (a day by day plan with built in error margins and Plan B's).

 If you need permits or passes, apply for them in plenty of time to avoid delaying, or cancelling, your backpacking trip.